JousefAly/EducationalManagmentSystem/README.md

 # EducationalManagmentSystem
-My first lovely spaghetti java project
+My first  java project
-I Did it before i learn git so EducationalManagment 2 is the complete project.
+I did it before i learn git so EducationalManagment 2 is the complete project.

 Although this project code is so unclean because it was my first project to practice oop principles, I had learnt alot from this project.